 Practical commercial deliveries will take off, albeit with intense regulatory control.

-When Amazon made public i his plans to deliver packages with commercial drones six years ago, many skeptics scoffed at the news.
+When The Amazon made public i his plans to deliver packages with commercial drones six years ago, many skeptics scoffed at the news.
 It didn't seem safe or practical to have tiny robotic aircraft buzzing through the sky carrying Amazon items.
 Today, opinions have definitely changed, also because some packages have already been delivered by drones: life-saving drugs, small items, even food.
 In 2020 these activities will multiply.

 There are several reasons to believe that drone deliveries may soon arrive in a city near you.
 The most obvious is that the technical barriers that hindered this reality are crumbling.